 While it looks like there’s a ton of great stuff on their website, I’m most interested in the luggage (I’ll leave it to Brittney to browse the fashion offerings).
 You can easily locate their suitcase collection by clicking on the Travel category at the top of their site.

 You’ll see four suitcases when you get to the travel section of Quince’s website, but in reality, there are only two offered in two colors – hence the four products.
 One is called the Check-In Hard Shell Suitcase, and the other is the Carry-On Hard Shell Suitcase.

 Both are offered in a sleek black or stylish tan color.
-Quince advertises a lightweight, durable design that comes in at less than half the price of competitors like Away, Monos, and Paravel.
-It’s clear that the goal is to match the great quality of those products while keeping a reasonable price.
+Quince advertises a lightweight, durable design that comes at less than half the price of competitors like Away, Monos, and Paravel.
+The goal is to match the great quality of those products while keeping a reasonable price.

-High-end touches include Japanese-crafted Hinomoto 360-degree spinner wheels, YKK zippers, and a polycarbonate hard-shell lining, among more.
+High-end touches include Japanese-crafted Hinomoto 360-degree spinner wheels, YKK zippers, and a polycarbonate hard-shell lining.
 We’ll go into some of them in more detail below.

 Key Features of Quince Hard Shell Carry-Ons

 Upon receiving it, I was excited to compare the advertised features to what I found in real life.
-The first thing I noticed about the suitcase was its sleek and lightweight design when I removed it from the box.
-I picked out even more as I was packing it and wheeling it around the airport.
+I first noticed the suitcase’s sleek and lightweight design when I removed it from the box.
+I picked out even more as I packed it and wheeled it around the airport.